China Visa Guide for Filipinos – Application Process & Requirements

 Photo

-One recent passport-sized photo with a white background.
+One recent passport-sized photo with white background

 Visa Application Form